Before the puppies are born

 To avoid putting unnecessary strain on the immune system of our puppies, they will be titered by a vet around 7 weeks of age.
 The vet will take a few drops of blood to run a titertest, which can tell us how much antibodies are still present from the maternal immunity the puppies received from the colostrum.
 Based on how high the amount of anti-bodies still is, it will be decided if and if so, which vaccines the pups need.

-Of course, communication with the owners is important in this, we will send lot of informtion beforehand and also provide clear instructions on what to do later on.
+Of course, communication with the owners is important in this, we will send lot of information beforehand, provide clear instructions on what to do later on and are at hand to help guide you.

 In their seventh week, the puppies will also visit an osteopath.
 She will check the puppies and if she finds any blockages, these will be treated.